 The King also said Netanyahu’s pledge marked a “very dangerous escalation contrary to the Palestinian people” and was a “flagrant violation” of UN and international laws, SPA added.

 For his part, Abbas appreciated the keenness and care of the Custodian of the Two Holy Mosques on the Palestinian cause and Saudi Arabia’s permanent and firm stances towards Palestine and its people in a variety of regional and international summits and forums.

 He praised the Kingdom’s necessitate an urgent situation meeting of the Organization of Islamic Cooperation (OIC) at the level of foreign ministers to go over this problem and review attitudes towards Israel to confront this declaration, take the mandatory measures and set up an urgent action plan towards it.
 He also praised the statement issued by the Kingdom and its position on clarifying things.

-Netanyahu’s moves could essentially destroy any remaining hopes for a two-state treatment for the Israeli-Palestinian conflict.
-His pledge has drawn firm condemnation from the Palestinians, the United Nations, the European Union and Arab states.
+Netanyahu’s moves could permanently destroy any remaining hopes for a two-state treatment for the Israeli-Palestinian conflict.
+His pledge has drawn firm condemnation from the Palestinians, the United Nations, the European Union, and Arab states.